Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Results

-{Overall, the results presented in Figs.~\ref{fig:our_targets_2} and \ref{fig:our_targets} show that the present study is one of the first to probe statistically large molecular gas reservoirs in the still overlooked population of star forming \emph{cluster} galaxies at intermediate redshifts.
-Our results thus complement, in terms of redshift and environment, those found for field galaxies, and also those of star forming cluster/field galaxies in the local Universe, of which the LIRGs in our sample are the higher-$z$ counterparts.}
+{Overall, the results presented in Figs.~\ref{fig:our_targets_2} and \ref{fig:our_targets} show that the present study is one of the first to probe statistically large molecular gas reservoirs in the still overlooked population of star-forming { cluster} galaxies at intermediate redshifts.
+Our results thus complement, in terms of redshift and environment, those found for field galaxies, and also those of star-forming cluster or field galaxies in the local Universe, of which the LIRGs in our sample are the higher-$z$ counterparts.}